phannhutminh1298/phannhutminh1298.github.io/content/post/project-samurai-helmet-girl-part-1/project-samurai-helmet-girl-part-1.md

 Still working on hair details.
 I accidently use the wrong ref image, which not showing the full armor leg like the first image of this post.
 Now I have to remake it again.
 Feel sad.

+#### 27-06-2025

+I fixed the leg armor, finished the hair, and added colors to the other armor parts.
+The sword needs to be big like that in order to match the image.
+Now I’ve just started making the creature that looks like a helmet with long spider legs, and I’m working on the base.
+After that, I can say Part 1 is finished.
+The new PC I got really does the job—even in high subdivision, everything still runs smoothly, unlike my old laptop.

+{{< imagecenter url="/post/project-samurai-helmet-girl-part-1/27062025_0.webp" alt="front view" caption="front view - 27-06-2025">}}

 (In progess...)